 That is the tip of the digital iceberg when it comes to potential.
 What we’re seeing is an ability for users to cut out the middle-man and search for information without leaving the app.
 Over 500 million WeChat users in China use their app not only to search but to book tickets, do their banking, shop online, manage their exercise plan, you name it.
 Their busy little lives can all be managed through the one app.
 Senior Staff writer, David Pearch, from Wired, said, "It takes a phone full of apps and replicates its entire functionality."

 We’ve got our own bot here at DBF, HubSpot's GrowthBot.
 GrowthBot fits snuggly within our Slack messaging system.
 The technology is in beta so it’s relatively new, but we’re finding it useful, and like many others, we’re picking it to grow into an amazing resource and tool.
 Chatbots and messenger apps are the latest revolution, having been earmarked by HubSpot Co-Founder and CTO Dharmesh Shah to be “the biggest wave we’ve seen in technology in the last two decades.”
-The opportunities for marketing and sales are bountiful, so make sure you stay ahead of the race and be ready to evolve your marketing strategy in 2017.
+The opportunities for marketing and sales are bountiful, so make sure you stay ahead of the race and be ready to evolve your digital marketing strategy in 2017.

 Don't forget to subscribe to our Content Marketing newsletter to stay in the loop with the latest trends and insights in inbound and content marketing.